indgov/partial-json-parser/README.md

 }

 # Installation
-From the CLI: \n
+From the CLI:

     `npm install --save partial-json-parser`

 From javascript:

     `var partialParse = require('partial-json-parser');`\n
     `var output = partialParse('"key": "value"');`

-Alternatively, ou can directly use the script in the browser with a script tag.
+Alternatively, you can directly use the script in the browser with a script tag.